 - life expectancy at birth will increase to 84.7 years for males and 88.0 years for females in 2038

-- living arrangement type rates will change linearly between 2013 and 2038, based on an assessment of trends between 1986 and 2013, and likely future trends, by sex and single-year of age.
+- living arrangement type rates will change linearly between 2013 and 2038, based on an assessment of trends between 1986 and 2013 and likely future trends, by sex and by single-year of age.

 Couple-without-children families will account for 60 percent of the growth in the number of families, rising 215,000 from 513,000 in 2013 to 728,000 in 2038 (an average growth of 1.4 percent a year).
-Couple-without-children families include (a) couples who will never have children, (b) couples who will have children in the future, and (c) couples whose children have left the parental home.
-Growth in the number of couples whose children have left the parental home is expected to be the most significant, as the large number of people born during the 1950s to early 1970s reach the older ages.
+Couple-without-children families include a) couples who will never have children, b) couples who will have children in the future, and c) couples whose children have left the parental home.
+Growth in the number of couples whose children have left the parental home is expected to be the most significant, as the large number of people born in the 1950s to early 1970s reach the older ages.
 An increasing proportion of couples who will never have children is also likely to contribute to the growing number of couple-without-children families, but to a much lesser extent.